 Learn to Build Sustainable Homes

-1. Powering with renewable energy
+1. Powering green home with renewable energy

 2. Windows for maximum natural light (and heat)

-3. Sustainable insulation
+3. Sustainable home insulation

 Quality insulation is key to building a sustainable home.
-R-values in insulation refer to resistance to heat passing through a substance.
+R-values in insulation refer to resistance to heating through a substance.
 Insulation is caused by capturing air molecules.
 The more air pockets, even though smaller in size, the better insulator the material becomes.
 Based on this principle, blown-in cellulose has become even more effective.
 It was excellent insulation prior, but now technology has taken it further to produce one of the best products on the market today in insulation.